 IoT connectivity will lead to fully integrated smart cities, which will be essential as urban populations grow.
 The United Nations (UN) predicts that 68 percent of the world’s population will be living in urban areas by 2050, which will place increasing pressure on our cities, such as pollution, crime, overcrowding, congestion, and social disorder.

-Smart cars and cities
+1. Smart cities

 Smart factories will also be enabled by 5G, including more robots in production lines, and drones in last mile delivery.
 It will also enable car to car communication around hazards and incidents, as well as fully automated cars.

-And the CTO of Waymo, which started life as the Google Self-Driving Car Project in 2009, believes that 5G is a crucial “enabler”, when it comes to developing the company’s autonomous car fleets.
+The CTO of Waymo, which started life as the Google Self-Driving Car Project in 2009, believes that 5G is a crucial “enabler”, when it comes to developing the company’s autonomous car fleets.

 “I think it’ll help in terms of communication [and with] latency and bandwidth,” explains Dmitri Dolgov, Waymo’s CTO.
 “Our cars still have to rely on onboard computation for anything that is safety-critical, but 5G will be an accelerator.”